-French President’s Egregious Remarks
+French President’s Offensive Remarks

 Ideological colonization is endemic within Western governmental and charitable aid programs: money and supplies often come with “small print” that requires or pressures poorer countries to promote contraception, or liberalize their abortion laws, or promote hedonistic sexual values.
 Sadly, however, most Westerners are completely oblivious to the ways their governments are strong-arming developing countries into accepting practices or beliefs that completely contradict their cultural values.

 Recent remarks by Emmanuel Macron, the French President, however, are waking some people up to the paternalistic, condescending elitism that characterises the attitude of many Western leaders, in particular towards African nations.

 Speaking in late September at an event hosted by the Gates Foundation, created by Microsoft founder and billionaire Bill Gates and his wife Melinda, Macron denounced the high fertility rate amongst African women.
 Macron suggested that African women’s fertility is not “chosen fertility.”
 “I always say,” he added, “present me the woman who decided, being perfectly educated, to have seven, eight or nine children.”
 Bizarrely, in the next sentence the president denounced child marriage, seemingly suggesting a moral equivalency between a woman having a large family, and a 12-year-old forced to marry.